ssalmutairi/s3-downloader/README.md

 # s3-downloader

+this repo is used to download all files from s3 bucket

+## Features

-a service helps download all resources from s3 bucket.
+- download all files from s3 bucket.
+- resume download remaining files.

 ## requirements